petertwigg/petertwigg.github.io/school-of-knowing.md

 If you are interested in developing a strong and vibrant meditation practice, consider joining our one year, weekly 2 hour online class.

 ### The Syllabus

-The course will take you on a discovery path to know yourself and spiritual realms to the deepest levels.
+The course will take you on a self discovery path to know yourself and spiritual realms to the deepest levels.
 * Learn to connect with your Higher Self
 * Embrace the evolving path of humanity and your place in it
 * Maximize your meditation experience with expert tips, techniques and context
 * Benchmark your personal growth alongside the collective evolution of humanity

-* Reveal, awaken, learn about & practice:
+Reveal, awaken, learn about & practice:
 * Your non-physical bodies
 * The nature of the mind
 * Emotions and feelings